 In exceptional circumstances HMRC can consider a request for giving up tax arrears under ESC A19 if it told you about unpaid tax less than 12 months after the end of the tax year in which it received information that changed the amount of tax due.
 Both of the following circumstances must apply:

 If these conditions are not met, then ESC A19 cannot be considered.

 HMRC also needs to consider whether it was reasonable for you to believe (before you received your tax calculation) that your tax affairs were in order.

-It may take into account relevant details about your circumstances such as notes of conversations with HMRC officials and customer records.
+It may take into account relevant details about your circumstances such as disclosed in notes of conversations with HMRC officials and customer records.

 It will also consider any evidence offered by you, or your agent, about your personal circumstances explaining why you believed that your tax affairs were in order, or whether you were able to manage your tax affairs at the time.

 If you think the Concession should apply in the circumstances of your case, you should contact HMRC before you pay the underpaid tax.
 You will need to tell HMRC:

 HMRC will consider your request but may need to check some details with you before giving you a decision.